Kanban-Zai/kanban-zai-version-1.0/core.md

 * any outside influence that is exerted on the team in any fashion.
 * any action by any team member is in opposition to the settings or team norms.
 * any consensus choice that was in opposition to the settings or team norms.
-* any change to the Kanban-Zai.yaml file other than an audit.
+* any change to the Kanban-Zai.yaml file other than a journal.
 * where a particular module, extension, setting or norm definition specifys.

 Who can raise audits in the teams Kanban-Zai file?

 * any current team member.
 All current team members MUST have access to this file.

-Who can raise an audit about the team?
+Who can raise a journal about the team?

 Anyone.
 But it must be done in a personal Kanban-Zai file.
-This can be done by providing a link to the Kanban-Zai file that represents the team being audited, within the audit message text.
+This can be done by providing a link to the Kanban-Zai file that represents the team being audited, within the journal message text.

-What must an audit contain?
+What must a journal contain?

 * A link to the Kanban-Zai file you are auditing, if relevant.
 * The consensus vote numbers if any.
-* A human readable explanation of the audit.
+* A human readable explanation of the journal.

 ### DEVIATE